-Estimated increases in economic value to recreational fishermen are approximated by multiplying the expected change in the number of fish harvested by a consumer surplus (CS) estimate.
+Estimated increases in economic value to recreational fishermen are approximated by multiplying the expected change in the number of fish harvested by a CS estimate.
 The most recent proxy for a CS estimate for lane snapper is the estimated value of the CS for a 1 fish change in snapper harvest, derived from increasing the aggregate snapper bag limit from 5 fish to 10 fish for private boat anglers.
 A value of \$60.01 for the for-hire component and a value of \$36.26 for the private angler component (Carter, Liese, and Lovell 2022; values updated to 2022\$) reflect recreational willingness-to-pay (WTP) for 1 additional snapper harvest.
-This might underestimate the WTP of lane snapper for Gulf recreational fishermen as a whole, since WTP decreases as additional fish are retained and the majority of Gulf recreational fishermen are retaining one lane snapper or fewer per trip, between 2018 and

-2022.
-The expected change in the number of fish harvested is calculated by dividing the change in the recreational sector's expected use of the stock ACL by 0.8464 lb ww, which is the average weight of a recreationally landed lane snapper in the Gulf from the 2018 to 2022 fishing years.
-The for-hire component accounted for 25% of the recreational sector's Gulf lane snapper landings from 2018-2022, while the private angler component accounted for 75%, as seen in Table 2.3.2.1.
-Therefore, of the expected increase in recreational sector landings expressed as number of fish (68,831), the for-hire component may expect an increase in landings of 17,208 fish, while the private angler component may expect an increase in landings of 51,623 fish, as seen in Table 2.4.1.
+This might underestimate the WTP of lane snapper for Gulf recreational fishermen as a whole, since WTP decreases as additional fish are retained and the majority of Gulf recreational fishermen are retaining one lane snapper or fewer per trip, between 2018 and 2022.9 The expected change in the number of fish harvested is calculated by dividing the change in the recreational sector's expected use of the stock ACL by 0.8464 lb ww, which is the average weight of a recreationally landed lane snapper in the Gulf from the 2018 to 2022 fishing years.10 The for-hire component accounted for 25% of the recreational sector's Gulf lane snapper landings from 2018-2022, while the private angler component accounted for 75%, as seen in Table 2.3.2.1.
+Therefore, of the expected increase in recreational sector landings of 17,208 fish, while the private angler component may expect an increase in landings of 51,623 fish, as seen in Table 2.4.1.
 Multiplying the increase in number of fish expected to be landed by each component by each component's respective estimated value of the CS provides the expected increase in CS for each component; adding these values together provides the expected change in the recreational sector's CS, as seen in Table 2.4.2.